Troubler565/hello-world/README.md

 Hello people,

-I am started to learn programming on Codecademy and it is a great website for beginners that have no idea where to start.
+I started to learn programming on Codecademy and it is a great website for beginners that have no idea where to start.